anybox/Faire/articles/part2.md

-# Part 2: CQRS let's stat to build our actual application
+# Part 1: Let's build a CQRS application

 ## Where to start: Use cases